ihollander/js-mini-challenge-dom/README.md

 **YOUR NOTES**
 ```
+header.style.color = "red"; // changes the text color to red
 ```

 ## Deliverable 3

 Now that we've got a beautiful red header, we can show some players on the page.
 The player data is stored in a variable called `PLAYERS` in the `data.js` file - you can still access that variable in your `index.js` file (see if you can figure out why!).

 First, uncomment the `console.log` under Deliverable 3 in the `index.js` file to see the data in the console. *For each* player in our application, we want to render their information on the DOM inside the `div#player-container` element.

 Create a DOM element that looks like this for each player and append it to the `div.player-container`: